JoeyTheCoder/devnote/projects/joelsahli.ch/Text changes.md

 Next section to work on:
 ### Ways of working

-I create calm, outcome-focused delivery rhythms—facilitating standups in the morning, reviewing pull requests at lunch, and pairing with engineers in the afternoon.

-Agile leadershipServant coachingContinuous discoveryQuality-first mindset
+Scrum‑savvy full‑stack developer who builds products tailored to your needs.
+I use practical rhythms where they help, then focus on delivering the right outcomes — not selling process, shipping product.

+- Product-first delivery: align roadmap and work to measurable outcomes.
+- Hands-on development across frontend and backend.
+- Pairing, code reviews, and a quality-first engineering mindset.

-Let’s align on your roadmap and build a delivery plan that your stakeholders can trust.
+Let’s align on your roadmap and build solutions that stakeholders can trust.

 What i wanna say here: